30 Most Haunted Places in the World

 This beautiful home was completed in 1892 by William and Anne Kehoe.
-Unfortunately, tragedy struck the family when a few of their 10 children died in the house.
+Unfortunately, tragedy struck the family when two of their 10 children died in the house.
 Since the home was turned into a bed and breakfast, guests have noted mysterious sounds of children playing.

 Gettysburg Battlefield, Gettysburg, Pennsylvania

 The battle of Gettysburg was one of the bloodiest of the Civil War, so it’s no wonder why the area seems to be teeming with paranormal energy.
 Many visitors have reported to have seen apparitions of Civil War soldiers wandering the fields.

 If you’re looking for the inspiration for the original vampire myth, look no further than Vlad the Impaler.
 The bloodthirsty ruler was kept prisoner in Corvin Castle in Transylvania, where many strange sightings have been reported.